rzinkstok/skymap/skymap/star_database.md

 link to Hipparcos.
 Tycho-2 does not have a duplicity flag (one assumes all multiples in Tycho-1 were resolved in Tycho-2), but does give the CCDM component identifiers.
 The new Hipparcos reduction gives information on the number of components, and the solution type also indicates double stars: it seems that no new doubles or multiples are identified.

+The general idea will be as follows:
+* Use all Hipparcos data
+* Use all data from Tycho-1 except Hipparcos stars (Tycho-1 stars with HIP number) and Tycho-2 supplement 2 stars
+* Use all data from Tycho-2 except Hipparcos stars (Tycho-2 stars with HIP number); overwrite astrometrics for Tycho-1 stars

+Further data will come from other sources:
+* Variability data from GCVS
+* HD numbers
+* Bayer, Flamsteed
+* Proper names from IAU
+* Constellation assignment

+Issues:
+* Propagation of star positions to a common epoch (maybe not required)
+* Hipparcos double/multiple stars that are not resolved in Tycho-1 (5898 cases, see p.
+159 of the *Hipparcos and Tycho Catalogue*; ignore the Tycho-1 data?)
+* Hipparcos stars resolved into multiple Tycho-1 stars: this does not occur (only one of the stars is assigned the Hipparcus number)
+* Tycho-1 stars that are resolved into multiple Tycho-2 stars: (ignore Tycho-1 data?)
+*

 ### Hipparcos multiplicity